Top 5: world famous Luxembourgers

 Today, this internationally renowned concert pianist collaborates with Sony Classical in order to release his music and still travels the world as both a pianist and an electronic artist.

-In 2022, he released his latest album On early music.
+In 2022, his latest album On early music was released.
+And in 2023 he launched his own label, Into the Future.
 Stay tuned!

 Nobel prize winner